kWhittington/copper_robber/README.md

 "Copper Robber", is a puzzle game built with the Unity3D (2D) engine.

 ## Installation/Play
-To run the game locally, use whatever preferred server software to host this directory.
 To run the game locally, open the project in Unity3D.
 Open the "StartScreen" scene (Assets/Scenes/CopperRobber/StartScreen.unity).
 Press the Unity3D "Play" button.

 To play the game in your browser, visit [http://kwhittington.github.io/copper_robber/](http://kwhittington.github.io/copper_robber/).